A response in 2004 to a BBC campaign naming only Freddie Mercury as a person of colour among “100 Greatest Britons”.

 The life stories of Black, Asian and Minority Ethnic (BAME) communities in Manchester, including oral histories and school resources.

-This website focuses on people who courageously address issues of social, environmental, and economic fairness.
-This portrait gallery with biographies introduces inspirational American citizens.
+Courageous people who address issues of social, environmental and economic fairness.
+The portrait gallery with biographies shows inspirational American citizens.

-A resource detailing the Anti-apartheid movement 1959-1994 against attacks in South Africa, Namibia, Zimbabwe, Mozambique and Angola.
-It shows how thousands of people all over Britain took part in anti-apartheid activities.
+A resource detailing the Anti-apartheid movement in Britain in 1959-1994 against attacks in South Africa, Namibia, Zimbabwe, Mozambique and Angola.

 An online collaboration between over 3,200 British institutions with the aim of making art available to everyone.